Accounting & Finance

 The Future Outlook on Home Mortgages

-Change is inevitable, particularly in an industry closely linked to the economy.
-It’s fair to say that if you’re in America, it’s a nation in the grips of the technological revolution referred to as Industry 4.0.
-Digital transformation is changing how lenders and bankers conduct business with borrowers.
+Change is inevitable, particularly in an industry like real estate closely linked to the economy.
+It’s fair to say that if you’re in America, you’re in a nation in the grips of the technological revolution referred to as Industry 4.0.
+Digital transformation.
+Consumers, lenders, and bankers are conducting business differently – i.e., more of it is now done online.

 Recent surveys have shown that 63% of consumers feel that an online application process would make the process simpler and more feasible.